Persian Cat Facts – Personality, Characteristics, Quality & Traits

 Persians Cats are small to medium-sized cats.
 They can weigh 7 to 12 pounds.

-They come in two basic types – doll face persian cats and punch face or flat face persian cats.
+They come in two basic types – doll face Persian cats and punch face or flat face Persian cats

-They come in 200 variant colors, ranging from white to smoke to tri-colored markings.
+Persians come in 200 variant colors, ranging from white to smoke to tri-colored markings.
 They have a very distinctive appearance with a large round head, large round eyes, a short nose, full cheeks, small ears with rounded tips.

+The big head is supported by a short thick neck and a masculine body these features collectively resemble ‘cobby’.
 Also, there are short, thick, and strong with large, round, firm paws.
 The tail is short but proportional to the length of the cat’s body.